-When evaluating their hiring plans for 2017, 62% of employers rated soft skills as very important, according to CareerBuilder.
+When evaluating their hiring plans, 62% of employers rated soft skills as very important, according to CareerBuilder.
 In order to stay competitive with the candidates you hire, it’s important to be aware of the skills that are top-of-mind for those in the industry.
 This blog post outlines the top 4 soft skills you should look for when hiring candidates, and why they’re important.

 Most soft skills revolve around a candidate’s ability to demonstrate a strong emotional intelligence level such as communicating clearly, problem-solving, adapting-to-change and getting along with co-workers.

 - Communicating Clearly: The ability to communicate effectively with superiors, colleagues, and staff is essential, no matter the industry.
 Workers in the digital age must know how to effectively convey and receive messages in person as well as via phone, email, and social media.

 - Problem Solving: In the course of a business day, there will be issues that arise.
 In some cases, issues can be avoided or dealt with efficiently through comprehensive planning prior to executing a project.
 Other situations require workplace problem solving skills from management and staff in order to avert a crisis.
 Being able to recognize examples of workplace problem solving will help candidates better prepare to deal with work-related issues.